otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 **Currently this process is not automated**

 The vault will be initalised in a sealed state, **each** node needs to be unsealed for it to join the cluster.
-The unseal keys generated in the inialisation are used for this purpose.
+The unseal keys generated in the initialisation are used for this purpose.

 The following command is used to unseal, its is being issued from within a Vault pod.
 After issuing the command you will be prompted for an unseal key, you can chose any one of the 5 keys generated.
 This will need to be performed 3 times, each time using a different unseal key.